What is Academic Probation?

-The student earns no letter grades in a Fall or Spring semester.
+You earn no letter grades in a Fall or Spring semester.
 This includes earning all Pass/No Pass, Incomplete, In Progress, or not recorded grades or any combination of the above.
-Even if a student earns all Pass grades, since no grade points are earned, the student will have a 0.0 GPA and will be placed on Academic Probation.
+Even if you earn all Pass grades, since no grade points are earned, you will have a 0.0 GPA and will be placed on Academic Probation.

 - Modifications to this third condition were in place from Spring 2020 to Spring 2021.
 See the COVID Policy Modifications page for more details.

 Academic Probation grading option restriction: While you are on Academic Probation, you will not be able to change a grading option from Letter Graded to Pass/No Pass.
 If you make this change, the system will change your grading option back to Letter Graded.
-Though, it is okay to sign up for a class that is offered as Pass/No Pass only.
+It is okay to sign up for a class that is offered as Pass/No Pass only.

-Students who do not clear Academic Probation by the end of the next semester (i.e. Fall or Spring) of enrollment may be required to take a break from UC Berkeley and earn specific grades elsewhere before returning.
+If you do not clear Academic Probation by the end of the next semester (i.e. Fall or Spring) of enrollment, you may be required to take a break from UC Berkeley and earn specific grades elsewhere before returning.
 See our Dismissal page for more information about this process.

 What to do if you are placed on Academic Probation

 If you are placed on Academic Probation, L&S recommends taking the following steps:

 - Make a plan.
-Review our Causes of Academic Difficulty and Academic Support and Resources pages to identify your personal challenges and options for approaching things differently in your next semester.
+Review our Causes of Academic Difficulty and Helpful Policies and Resources pages to find support resources and think critically about the challenges you have faced.
 An L&S College Adviser can help with this process and with strategizing your class schedule for your probationary term.
 An L&S College Adviser can also help you understand the grades you will need to earn in order to clear Academic Probation.

 - Read all emails from L&S (check your spam folder)